 --insecure flag.
 If you decide to re-encrypt your private key later, you can also use the

 change-pass subcommand to make that change.

 That’s it, for now…

 Issues & PRs always welcome.
-Or join us on gitter and help us build
+Or start a discussion and help us build